 Ask your dentist in Chicago which option is best for you at Urban Smiles Dental.
 If you require minor changes and your teeth are otherwise healthy, cosmetic bonding is a good solution.
 If you have broken, spaced, and/or discolored teeth, or if you grind or clench your teeth, then porcelain veneers may be the better choice.

 Veneers at Urban Smiles Dental

 The application process for porcelain veneers requires multiple steps.
 First, you must book an initial consultation at Urban Smiles Dental.
-During that visit, you can discuss your goals and your Chicago dentist will discuss how porcelain veneers can benefit you.
+During that visit, you can discuss your goals and your Wicker Park dentist will discuss how porcelain veneers can benefit you.
 If needed, impressions or digital images will be taken.
 Next, the affected tooth will be prepared for the restoration.
 To apply the veneer, a small amount of the tooth structure must be removed.
 At that time a temporary veneer will be placed.
 At the second visit, the temporary veneer will be removed and the permanent restoration will be bonded to the treated tooth.